Curfews in Trenton, Atlantic City after protests 'transitioned into criminal activity'

-TRENTON, New Jersey (WPVI) -- Protests turned violent in parts of South Jersey on Sunday, leading to early curfews and damaged stores.
+TRENTON, New Jersey (WPVI) -- Protests turned violent in parts of South Jersey on Sunday, leading to damaged stores and curfews.

 In Atlantic City, police enacted an 8 p.m. curfew after authorities say a peaceful protest "transitioned into criminal activity."